danielgroves/danielgroves.net/development/_posts/2012-02-15-picking-up-git.md

 published: true
 title: Picking Up GIT
 excerpt: An introduction of using the Git version control system, aimed at those who are just starting out.
+permalink: /notebook/2012/02/picking-up-git

 date: 2012-02-15 00:28:23.000000000 +00:00
 ---